Top Casinos | Expert Reviews | Best Bonuses

 In accordance with EU GDPR, visitors are entitled to request the deletion of all data held about them.

-In order for our website to ‘forget’ your visit, you will need to delete the cookies we have installed.
-Please refer to your browser help files for information on how to action this.
-In Chrome, for example, go to settings > advanced > clear browsing data and remove all cookies related to www.cryptogamblingnews.com.
-Please note that if you do this we cannot stop our pop-ups from reappearing each time you visit our site.
-Cookies are designed for many reasons, and we only use legitimately functional cookies for honest purposes.
+In order for our website to ‘forget' your visit, and for your computer to forget us, you will need to delete the cookies WordPress and Jetpack have installed on your computer.
+Please refer to your OS or browser help files for information on how to action this.
+In Chrome, for example, go to settings > advanced > clear browsing data and remove all cookies related to our website.

 What personal information do we collect from the people that visit our blog, website or app?

 When ordering or registering on our site, as appropriate, you may be asked to enter your email address or other details to help you with your experience.